-Nico Israel’s areas of expertise include twentieth century British, Irish, U.S. and European literature; literary and critical theory; and art history and visual culture.
+Professor Nico Israel’s areas of expertise include twentieth-century British, Irish, U.S. and European literature; literary and critical theory; and art history and visual culture.
 His primary research is in modernist studies.
-He also works in the fields of post-colonial and globalization studies, translation studies and “World” literature.
+He also works in the fields of post-1945 literature, post-colonial and globalization studies, translation studies and “World” literature.

-Prof. Israel has lectured widely–both domestically (at Harvard, Yale, Duke, Oklahoma State, Otis College of Art and Design, and DIA-Beacon), and abroad (in France, Britain, Australia, Colombia and Cuba).
-He has participated in more than two-dozen academic conferences, and essays of his have been translated into French, German, Polish, Spanish and Euskera (Basque).
+He has lectured widely–both domestically (at Harvard, Yale, Columbia, Duke, Virginia, Oklahoma State, Otis College of Art and Design, and DIA-Beacon), and abroad (in France, Britain, Australia, Colombia and Cuba), and has participated in more than two-dozen academic conferences.
+Essays of his have been translated into French, German, Polish, Spanish and/or Euskera (Basque).